-If the undersigned determines that a Markman hearing would be beneficial to the investigation, the undersigned may conduct a Markman hearing on the date set forth in the procedural schedule for the purpose of construing any disputed claim terms of the patents at issue in the investigation.
+If the Administrative Law Judge determines that a Markman hearing would be beneficial to the Investigation, the Administrative Law Judge may conduct a Markman hearing on the date set forth in the procedural schedule for the purpose of construing any disputed claim terms of the patents at issue in the Investigation.
 The parties and Commission Investigative Staff shall meet and confer on these issues no later than ten (10) days before the Markman hearing in order to reduce the number of disputed claim terms to a minimum.
-Before the Markman hearing, Complainant(s), Respondent(s) (if there is more than one Respondent, they are required to file a joint brief), and Staff shall file with the Administrative Law Judge, by the date set forth in the procedural schedule, a short written statement of its interpretation of each of the remaining disputed claim terms together with its support for each interpretation as a matter of ordinary meaning, or as derived from the claims, specification, or prosecution history of the patent(s) at issue, or from extrinsic evidence.4 If there are multiple patents at issue, the brief should be organized by patent, similar to the outline for post-trial briefs (see Appendix B).
+Before the Markman hearing, Complainant(s), Respondent(s) (if there is more than one Respondent, they are required to file a joint brief), and Staff shall file with the Administrative Law Judge, by the date set forth in the procedural schedule, a short written statement of its interpretation of each of the remaining disputed claim terms together with its support for each interpretation as a matter of ordinary meaning, or as derived from the claims, specification, or prosecution history of the patent(s) at issue, or from extrinsic evidence.
+If there are multiple patents at issue, the brief should be organized by patent, similar to the outline for post-trial briefs (see Appendix B).
 Rebuttal briefs may also be filed by the date set forth in the procedural schedule.
 After the Markman hearing, the parties shall submit a joint chart, by the date set forth in the procedural schedule, setting forth their post-hearing constructions.
-Afterwards, the Administrative Law Judge will issue an order construing the disputed claims for the purposes of this Investigation.
-Thereafter, discovery and briefing in this investigation shall be limited to that claim construction.
+Afterwards, the Administrative Law Judge may issue an order construing the disputed claims for the purposes of the Investigation.
+If such an order is issued, discovery and briefing in the Investigation shall be limited to the claim construction provided in that order.